markgw/pimlico/docs/index.rst

    The basic framework is up and running, but:

-   - it doesn't yet include wrappers for many standard NLP tools: I'll be adding these more of less as I need them and am keen to accept contributions of wrappers if you develop them for your own pipelines
+   - it only includes wrappers for a few standard NLP tools: I'll add more as I need them.
+If you develop your own, let me know!
-   - there are some key features missing, which I'll add as time goes on.
+   - there are some key features missing, which I'll add over time.
-     See :doc:`my wishlist <plans/wishlist>` for things that I'm currently planning to add.
+     See :doc:`my wishlist <plans/wishlist>` for current plans.

 Contents: